 Forms Authentication Credentials

-You can allow the FormsAuthenticationModule to handle the authentication process from an application configuration file.
-Valid user/password pairs can be placed in the <credentials> section of a configuration file.
-You can compare the credentials collected from the user requesting logon privileges to the list of user/password pairs in the <credentials> section to determine if access should be granted.
+When using forms authentication, you can validate users from user/password pairs in the credentials section of the Web site's configuration file.
+You can use the Authenticate method to compare the credentials collected from the user to the list of user/password pairs in the credentials section to determine whether access should be granted.
 In the following example, users Kim and John can log on if they provide the correct password.

 <credentials passwordFormat="SHA1" > <user name="Kim" password="07B7F3EE06F278DB966BE960E7CBBD103DF30CA6"/> <user name="John" password="BA56E5E0366D003E98EA1C7F04ABF8FCB3753889"/> </credentials>

 The .NET Framework includes classes and methods that make it easy for you to create hashed values programmatically for persistent storage.
 One class that can be helpful for programming this task is the FormsAuthentication class.
 Its HashPasswordForStoringInConfigFile method can do the hashing.
-At a lower level, you can use the System.Security.Cryptography classes, as well.
+For more precise control, you can use the System.Security.Cryptography classes as well.

 Hashed passwords stored in a text file cannot be used to regenerate the original password, but they are potentially vulnerable to a dictionary attack.
 In this type of attack, the attacker, after gaining access to the password file, attempts to guess passwords by using software to iteratively hash all words in a large dictionary and compare the generated hashes to the stored hash.
-If you store hashed passwords by any storage mechanism, you should require your users to choose passwords that are not common words and that contain some numbers and nonalphanumeric characters to help prevent dictionary attacks.
+If you store hashed passwords in any way, you should require your users to choose passwords that are not common words and that contain some numbers and non-alphanumeric characters to help prevent dictionary attacks.
+Additionally, you can make credentials management easier by storing them using ASP.NET membership.
+For more information, see Managing Users by Using Membership.